waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week2-open-source_notes.md

     tokenizer.json:   0%|          | 0.00/2.42M [00:00<?, ?B/s]

     You are using the default legacy behaviour of the <class 'transformers.models.t5.tokenization_t5.T5Tokenizer'>.
-This is expected, and simply means that the `legacy` (previous) behavior will be used so nothing changes for you.
-If you want to use the new behaviour, set `legacy=False`.
+This is expected, and simply means that the 'legacy' (previous) behavior will be used so nothing changes for you.
+If you want to use the new behaviour, set 'legacy=False'.
 This should only be set if you understand what it means, and thoroughly read the reason why this was added as explained in https://github.com/huggingface/transformers/pull/24565
     Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.